DillonSteyl/SCIE1000/Week 5/context_2.md

 **Task:**

-Given that the parties will last 8 hours:
+Given that the parties will last 8 hours and there are initially 10 guests at each party:
 1. Calculate the number of guests for Friend A and B, and store them in the arrays friendA and friendB, respectively.
 2. Calculate the average, max, and sum for each model.
 Print them using the message provided.
 Store them in the variables provided.
 3. Calculate the difference between the number of people at each party for each hour.
 Store this in the array diff.
 Each value should be positive.
 4. Print the maximum value in the diff array, using the message provided.
 Also store it in the variable maxDiff.
 5. Calculate the slopes for both models using the formula: `m = (ylast - yfirst)/(xlast - xfirst)`.
 In this scenario, y is the number of people, x is the hour.
 The hours start at 0 and end at 7.
 Store the slopes in the variables slopeA and slopeB
-6. Print the message "Friend X will have the most popular party.", where X is the friend with the heighest slope value.
+6. Print the message "Friend X will have the most popular party.", where X is the friend with the highest slope value.
 If they are equal, print the message "The parties will be equally popular."

-**Hint 1:** Depending on how you implement this, you may use the absolute function on arrays.
+**Hint:** Depending on how you implement this, you may want to use the absolute function on arrays.
 The absolute function makes all values positive.
 This function will work on both numbers and arrays.
-Given an array A, the absolute function is `abs(A)`.
+Given an array or single variable A, the absolute function is `abs(A)`.

-**Hint 2:** One way of finding the mean is by using sum(A)/len(A).
-Another way is to use the mean(A) function!